SnapLogic/documentation/autosync/config-bigquery-as-destination.md

 After authorization:

--   Enter the ID of the BigQuery Project to load the data into.
+-   Enter the ID of the BigQuery Project to load data into.
 -   From the **Schema** list, select the name of the target tables.